Non-surjective satellite operators and piecewise-linear concordance: Abstract

 \section{Abstract}

 We exhibit a knot $P$ in the solid torus, representing a generator of first homology, such that for any knot $K$ in the $3$-sphere, the satellite knot with pattern $P$ and companion $K$ is not smoothly slice in any homology $4$-ball.
-As a consequence, we obtain a knot in a homology $3$-sphere that does not bound a piecewise-linear disk in any contractible $4$-manifold.
+As a consequence, we obtain a knot in a homology $3$-sphere that does not bound a piecewise-linear disk in any homology $4$-ball.

 \subjclass[2010]{57M27, 57R58, 57Q60}